Saint-Véran AOC: Named vineyards

 Le Clos, Au Château, les Peiguins, Au Bourg, A la Croix, Aux Bulands and Vers le Mont are the climats/lieux-dits (specific named vineyards) with the most desirable micro-climates, and which are sometimes indicated on the labels together with the name Saint-Véran.

 Wine type, gastronomical features and serving temperatures

 It is a pale golden colour when young, taking on a rich amber hue over time and often improving with age.
 Wine connoisseurs appreciated Saint-Veran's qualities before the appellation was officially recognized.
-With its complex, ample and elegant bouquet, this typical Burgundy wine offers round, powerful flavours on the palate.
-Depending on the year and the batch, one can detect fruity notes of white peach, apple or pear, or floral notes of lime-blossom or acacia that give way, over time, to notes of hazelnut or almond, offset by delicate touches of honey, vanilla and flint.
-It can for example be matched with chicken in a cream sauce, veal sweetbreads or fish.
-Saint-Véran should be served at around 11 C and is best opened a few minutes before being served, allowing time for the full richness of its aroma to be released.
+Depending on the year and the batch, the wine has been noted to have fruity notes of white peach, apple or pear, or floral notes of lime-blossom or acacia that give way, over time, to notes of hazelnut or almond, offset by delicate touches of honey, vanilla and flint.
+Experts recommend it be matched with chicken in a cream sauce, veal sweetbreads or fish.
+Saint-Véran should be served at around 11 C and is best opened a few minutes before being served.